intro-to-data-science-21/workshop-presentations/README.md

 # Workshop presentations

-Please push your presentations to this repo as separate sub-directories, indicating the order that you presented, your name (one group member only), and a v. brief description, all separated by dashes.
+Please publish your presentation materials in a repo that you create in our workshop organization at https://github.com/intro-to-data-science-21-workshop.
+There's a naming convention for the repos, which should indicate the order that you presented, your name (one group member only), and a very brief description, all separated by dashes.
 E.g.: `01-FirstnameLastname-Topic/`.

 ## R Markdown